Birria de Res & Birria Tacos

 Place the onion, tomatoes, and garlic on a foil-lined sheet pan and place under broiler.
 Broil, turning as necessary, and remove items when softened and slightly charred.

 In the meantime, heat a large skillet over medium-high heat.
 Add the Ancho and Guajillo chiles and toast, turning often, until fragrant and beginning to puff.
 (Some older chiles may not puff but will become more pliable.
 Place in a bowl, cover with 2 cups of very hot water and add weight to submerge them.
-Leave for 15 minutes then add to the blender along with the soaking water and blend, pulsing as necessary, to create a homogenous mixture.
+Leave for 15 minutes then add to the blender along with the soaking water and blend, pulsing as necessary.
+Add the charred vegetables, and the Chile de Arbol and pulse again.
+Strain the mixture for a smoother consomme (the dipping sauce) later.
+Then mix in the remaining spices and herbs (oregano, marjoram, ginger, salt & pepper) .

 Pour mixture over beef, adding enough water to reach the top but not cover the beef.
 Cover tightly.
 Place in preheated oven and bake for 2 1/2 to 3 hours until meat holds together but shreds easily.
 If at any point, the level of the liquid drops low, add a little additional water.
 If, when finished, the sauce isn’t a pourable consistency, add a little water.